ignYoqzii/GeoGuessrPlayer/README.md

 - **🤝 Discord Rich Presence**
   Displays customized game status on Discord using informations from GeoGuessr's API.

+- **📝 Notes **
+  Create notes to memorize informations easily and have access to them from a side panel.

 - **🔧 User-Friendly and Robust**
   Handles errors gracefully and provides seamless functionality across different game types and URLs.